Sasquatch Mountain Resort, British Columbia

 - Bring food and supplies with you.
 There aren’t a lot of options on the mountain.
 The village is basically a cluster of cabins and the main lodge at the base of the ski hill.
 Don’t expect to find a grocery store or liquor store on at the resort.
 There is a convenience store at Hemlock Hollow.

 - Most accommodations do not have garbage service.
-You need to take your household garbage to the local transfer station.
-It’s located by the fire hall on Laurel Road.
+You will need to take your household garbage and recycling to the local transfer station.
 You will pass it when you leave the village on Hemlock Valley Road.
+The new transfer station is only open on Saturday, Sunday and Monday.
+However, this might change, so check with your host.

 Read more blog posts about British Columbia: